Best Places To Learn To Drive In & Around Canberra | LTrent Blog

 It’s likely that you will be asked to go through a dense area or on the highway during your test route, so don’t just stick to suburban and light industrial areas forever!

-In addition, you may want to begin practising your driving near your Access Canberra driving test centre.
-This will help ensure that you’re relatively familiar with the testing routes you may take during your drive test – making it easier for you to pass on your first go!
+In addition, you may want to practise the driving test in Canberra near your local Access Canberra centre.
+This will help ensure that you’re relatively familiar with the testing routes you may take during your drive test – making it easier for you to pass on your first go

 Looking For The Best Driving School In Canberra?